davetank/davetank.github.io/tank-lab/index.md

 ---
 # Molecular Plant Systematics & Evolution

-The Tank Lab is in the [*Department of Biological Sciences*](http://www.uidaho.edu/sci/biology) at the [University of Idaho](http://www.uidaho.edu), and is affiliated with the [*Institute for Bioinformatics and Evolutionary Studies (IBEST)*](http://www.ibest.uidaho.edu) and the [*Stillinger Herbarium*](http://www.uidaho.edu/herbarium).
+The Tank Lab is in the [*Department of Biological Sciences*](http://www.uidaho.edu/sci/biology) at the [*University of Idaho*](http://www.uidaho.edu), and is affiliated with the [*Institute for Bioinformatics and Evolutionary Studies (IBEST)*](http://www.ibest.uidaho.edu) and the [*Stillinger Herbarium*](http://www.uidaho.edu/herbarium).

 Research in the Tank Lab focuses on the use of molecular methods to reconstruct evolutionary  histories in plants and the application of phylogenetic and phylogeographic methods to understand plant evolution.

-Research in the lab focuses on multiple levels of plant phylogeny from the systematics and evolution of closely related groups of species to macroevolutionary patterns of diversification in angiosperms.
+Our work focuses on multiple levels of plant phylogeny, from the systematics and evolution of closely related groups of species to macroevolutionary patterns of diversification in angiosperms.

 Check out the [**research page**]({{ site.url }}/research.html) to learn more about how we use phylogenies to address evolutionary questions in plants and to better understand plant biodiversity.